truongd8593/mfix/INSTALL.md

 C:\> python setup.py install --user
 ```

-# Building for UDFs
+# Building custom mfixsolver

+For some cases, you may want to use a custom mfixsolver.
+For instance, with when
-When running cases with User Defined Files (UDFs), it is necessary to build a separate mfixsolver extension module for that case.
+running cases with User Defined Files (UDFs), it is necessary to build a
+separate mfixsolver extension module for that case.

-This requires building from a source distribution of MFIX ([Building MFIX](#building-mfix)), not installed from a binary distribution.
+This requires downloading a source distribution of MFIX ([Building MFIX](#building-mfix)).

-Assume the source distribution is installed to `MFIX_HOME`.
+Assume the source distribution tarball is extracted to `MFIX_HOME`.

 ```shell
 > cd my_example_case